Community and Living well together

 “Every person that ever made a difference was once a young child with a dream to change the world.”
 KS2 young leader

-Hearing from our schools, we have seen the double-benefit of social action time and again, where the both the individual, and the communities they serve, are strengthened with socio-economic barriers broken down.
+Hearing from our schools, we have seen the double-benefit of social action time and time again, where both the individual, and the communities they serve, are strengthened with socio-economic barriers broken down.

 Some examples: